ethereum/execution-apis/README.md

-# Ethereum API Specification
+# Execution API Specification

 ## JSON-RPC

 [View the spec][playground]

-The Ethereum JSON-RPC is a collection of methods that all clients implement.
+The Ethereum JSON-RPC is a standard collection of methods that all execution clients implement.
+It is the canonical interface between users and the network.
 This interface allows downstream tooling and infrastructure to treat different Ethereum clients as modules that can be swapped at will.

+### Contributing

+Please see the contributors guide in [`docs/making-changes.md`][making-changes] for general information about the process of standardizing new API methods and making changes to existing ones.
+Information on test generation can be found in [`tests/README.md`][test-gen]

+The specification itself is written in [OpenRPC][openrpc].
+Refer to the OpenRPC specification and the JSON schema [specification][json-schema] to get started.

 ### Building